riopapa/sayNotiText/README.md

 # Say notification text
-**sayNotiText** is the android application to speak notification text using google TTS
+**sayMessage** is the android application to speak notification text using google TTS

 - it supports table to convert application name into simple keyword
 - it supports table to ignore some cases